 It is not until you have palmed some produce off on neighbors and friends that you finally admit defeat and turn to some kind of preserving method.
-Admittedly, there is no substitution for a fresh tomato, but having something you can add to soups, chilies, and pasta dishes all year round is a welcomed bonus.
+Admittedly, there is no substitution for fresh tomato, but having something you can add to soups, chilis, and pasta dishes all year round is a welcomed bonus.

 Water canning is an age-old method of preserving and is excellent for the long-time storage of produce.
 However, it requires certain tools and equipment, is rather time-consuming, and is a bit of a precise science that would deserve its own article.
-So, here are few different ways that you can enjoy the fruits of your tomato growing labor (or bulk buying at the farmer’s markets) all year round with these simple preservation methods.
+So, here are a few different ways that you can enjoy the fruits of your tomato growing labor (or bulk buying at the farmer’s markets) all year round with these simple preservation methods.

 Tomatoes take well to freezing.
 However, once they have been defrosted, do not expect them to have the same constitution as when they went into the freezer.
-These tomatoes will work for soups or chilies, and not for sandwiches or salads.
+These tomatoes will work for soups or chilis and not for sandwiches or salads.